 Reviews should take place and inform feed back into the analysis of your child or young person’s needs.
 The school should meet with you three times per year.

-The exact nature of any additional help will depend on the individual circumstances of your child or young person.
-However this may include:
+The exact nature of any additional help will depend on the individual circumstances of your child or young person, however this may include the following:

 The purpose of SEN support is to help children with SEN to achieve the outcomes or learning objectives set for them by the school.